 - MPAA Rating: PG-13 for sequences of fantasy action violence

 - Sexuality/Nudity: None.

 - Violence/Frightening/Intense: Several battle scenes and explosions, including scenes of dying fighters.
 Frightening monsters are seen several times, often attacking and sometimes dying.

 The Bottom Line

 RECOMMENDED FOR: Only for the most forgiving action-movie fans.

 NOT RECOMMENDED FOR: Matt Damon fans will be disappointed by the wooden quality of his performance here.
 Nor do any of the other actors shine particularly—not even Dafoe, who's usually interesting to watch even in subpar films.
 Not here.

-The Great Wall, directed by Zhang Yimou, opens in theaters February 17, 2017.
+The Great Wall, directed by Zhang Yimou, opened in theaters February 17, 2017; available for home viewing May 23, 2017.
 It runs 103 minutes and stars Matt Damon, Tian Jing, Willem Dafoe, Pedro Pascal and Andy Lau.
 Watch the trailer for The Great Wall here.